datastax/cassandra-data-apis/README.md

 | `TableAlterDrop` | Remove table columns  |
 | `KeyspaceCreate` | Creation of keyspaces |
 | `KeyspaceDrop`   | Removal of keyspaces  |

+#### TLS/SSL

+##### HTTPS

+The API endpoint does not currently support HTTPS natively, but it can be handled by a gateway or reverse proxy.
+More information about protecting the API endpoint can be found in this [documentation][protecting].

+##### Client-to-node Encryption

+By default, traffic between the API endpoints and the database servers is not encrypted.
+To secure this traffic you will need to generate SSL certificates and enable SSL on the database servers.
+More information about enabling SSL (client-to-node encryption) on the database servers can be found in this [documentation][client-to-node].
+After SSL is enabled on the database servers use the `ssl-enabled` option, along with `ssl-ca-cert-path` to enable secure connections. `ssl-ca-cert-path` is a path to the chain of certificates used to generate the database server's certificates.
+The certificate chain is used by API endpoints to verify the database server's certificates.
+The `ssl-client-cert-path` and `ssl-client-key-path` options are not required, but can be use to provide client-side certificates that are used by the database servers to authenticate and verify the API servers, this is know as mutual authentication.

 ## Building